uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 ``AdaptingIteratorSource``.

-``transform_iterator`` is SYCL device-copyable if the source iterator is SYCL device-copyable, and is "indirectly device accessible iterator" if the source iterator is an "indirectly device accessible iterators".
+``transform_iterator`` is SYCL device-copyable if the source iterator is SYCL device-copyable, and is *indirectly device accessible* if the source iterator is *indirectly device accessible*.

 .. code:: cpp